 Via 23A, make your way up to the famous Prospects restaurant, located in Scribner’s lodge.
 This is probably one of my top 3 favorite brunch places of all time.
 If you are here, try the avocado tartine, it’s absolutely out of this world.
 Prospects is as famous for its view as it is for the food, and there are few things better than eating brunch with your family on a sunny Sunday morning while watching skiers out on the slopes.
 If you are in the area, make it a point to eat here at least once – you won’t regret it.

 For your next stop you won’t have to go far.
-On Sundays in January and February, Scribner’s hosts the Phoenician Flea Market.
+On Sundays in January and February, Scribner’s hosts the Phoenicia Flea Market.
 At first you might be a little surprised to see a flea market in such an upscale hotel, but once you walk through you’ll figure out why they are here.

 Unlike most flea markets, this one only hosts the best vendors around.
 All the vendors offer either handmade goods, locally produced alcohol and food or a high-end selection of pristine vintage finds.
 This is the kind of flea market where you actually want to shop.